Closing Costs Guide · Value-First Home Team

 Title Insurance

-A one-time policy that protects against title defects, fraud, survey issues, and certain encumbrances not found during the title search.
+A one-time policy protecting against title defects, fraud, survey issues, and certain encumbrances.
 Most lenders require it.
-Covers both the lender's interest and optionally your own as the owner.
-Strongly recommended even when not required.
+Covers both the lender's interest and optionally the owner's interest.

 $150–$350